-We will follow Keen's reasoning step by step and show where his mistake took place.
-First Keen is building a small closed economy with workers, a firm and a bank.
-For the definition of the terms used I like to refer to De la Fonteijne (2013).
-Then he is adding a bank because the argument is that with fiat money each transaction is in principle a tripartite action between buyer, bank and seller.
+We will follow his reasoning step by step and show where his mistake took place.
+First he is building a small closed economy with workers, a firm and a bank.
+He is adding a bank because the argument is that with fiat money each transaction is in principle a tripartite action between buyer, bank and seller.
 And another argument is that with a bank there is interest involved.

-This process results in a stock flow table as Godley (2007) is producing in his Stock Flow Consistency (SFC) approach with corresponding differential equations as behavior functions .
+This process results in a stock flow table as Godley [2007] is producing in his Stock Flow Consistency (SFC) approach with corresponding differential equations if behavior function are defined.

-The model begins with the banking sector extending a loan Λ to the firm sector; this initializes the system by creating Λ of credit money stored in the F_D account, for which there is a matching record of debt in F_L .
+The model begins with the banking sector extending a loan $\Lambda$ to the firm sector; this initializes the system by creating $\Lambda$ of credit money stored in the $F_D$ account, for which there is a matching record of debt in $F_L$ .